johngieselmann/laravel-active-trait/README.md

 I know what you're thinking, "What if I want inactive rows as well?"
 Well, that is easy too.
 You just need to call the `withInactive()` method in your query builder.
+Let's pretend you need to get all active an inactive users from your base controller...

 ```
 <?php

-class User extends Eloquent
+class BaseController extends Controller
 {
-    // use the active trait for this model
-    use ActiveTrait;

     ...